-A. It is said that no country in the world has greater variety of climate and soil than this, being extremely mountainous, barren, and cold, in the northern parts; in the middle very wild and sandy, but enjoying a temperate air; and in the south level, and extremely fertile, though for several months the heat is excessive.
+A. It is said that no country in the world has greater variety of climate and soil than this, being extremely mountainous, barren, and cold in the northern parts; in the middle, very mild and sandy, but enjoying a temperate air; and in the south, level and extremely fertile, though for several months the heat is excessive.